SCAlabUnical/ParTweetHydrator/README.md

 # ParTweetHydrator
 ParTweetHydrator is a Java tool for hydrating large datasets of tweet ids in a relatively short time.
-It supports OAUTH1 authentication and OAUTH2 bearer tokens and is capable of handling twitter's rate limits on its own.
+It supports OAuth 1.0a authentication as well as OAuth 2.0 bearer tokens and is fully capable of handling twitter's rate limits on its own.
 ## Use
 ### Arguments:
 * **IDs**  Either a file or a directory containing text files made up of a single id per line, if you select a directory the hydrator will load all the text files in it and attempt to dehydrate them </br>